Fabriciokg/A-Metadata-Anchored-Synthetic-Benchmark-for-AI-Assisted-Backend-Selection-in-Quantum-Classical/README.md

 # Metadata-Anchored Synthetic Benchmark for AI-Assisted Backend Selection in Quantum-Classical Workflows

-This repository contains the notebook, paper, and reproducibility material for the study:
+This repository provides the notebook, documentation, and reproducibility materials for the study:

 **A Metadata-Anchored Synthetic Benchmark for AI-Assisted Backend Selection in Quantum-Classical Workflows**

-The project evaluates AI-assisted backend selection for quantum-classical workflows using a controlled synthetic benchmark partially anchored in IBM/Qiskit Runtime backend metadata.
+The project investigates AI-assisted backend selection for quantum-classical workflows through a controlled synthetic benchmark partially anchored in metadata obtained from IBM Quantum and Qiskit Runtime.

-The benchmark is designed for methodological evaluation.
-It does not claim production-level scheduling performance, quantum advantage, or empirical superiority on production QPUs.
-The main purpose is to provide a reproducible framework for comparing backend-selection strategies under controlled workload, backend, operational, and decision-profile assumptions.
+The benchmark is intended for methodological evaluation.
+It does not claim production-level scheduling performance, quantum advantage, or empirical superiority on production quantum processing units.
+Its primary goal is to provide a transparent and reproducible framework for comparing backend-selection strategies under controlled assumptions about workloads, backend characteristics, operational conditions, and user decision profiles.

 ---

-## What this repository contains
+## Repository contents

+This repository includes:

-- A complete Jupyter notebook for generating the synthetic benchmark.
+* a complete Jupyter notebook for generating and evaluating the synthetic benchmark;
-- IBM/Qiskit Runtime metadata anchoring for superconducting QPU profiles.
+* optional IBM Quantum and Qiskit Runtime metadata anchoring for superconducting QPU profiles;
-- Runtime and expected-fidelity prediction models.
+* runtime and expected-fidelity prediction models;
-- Backend recommendation classification.
+* backend recommendation classification models;
-- Final backend ranking and utility-regret evaluation.
+* backend ranking and utility-regret evaluation;
-- Comparisons with heuristic, weighted utility, TOPSIS, Pareto, and utility-ranker baselines.
+* comparisons with heuristic, weighted-utility, TOPSIS, Pareto, and learned utility-ranking baselines;
-- Ablation, robustness, sensitivity, and external-plausibility checks.
+* ablation, robustness, sensitivity, subgroup, and external-plausibility analyses;
-- The associated paper PDF.
+* reproducibility, credential-management, and security documentation.

+The associated manuscript may be added to the repository or linked from a release after publication.

 ---